barshchou/webappui-automation/README.md

   5. When you got approvals - merge branch by yourself or ping someone who was a reviewer.

   **NOTE**:
+  - **please, while developing anything** - run `npm run tsc:watch` command in separate terminal instance (or split terminal into two).
+This will make TypeScript compilier keep an eye on your files changes and alert you when you forget, for example, update methods names after merge.
   - please, when writing commit message - add something meaningful, rather than "added some code".
 Good commit message: "[QA-something] added new actions into module_name" / "[misc] linter fixes".
 Bad commit message: "upd" / "fix"
   - (ernst): I do not force to use small commits instead of big ones, but when commit something - think what you would do with the big one if you have to revert / reset or cherry-pick it.